 Error Groups¶

-pool := ewrap.NewErrorGroupPool(4) // Initial capacity of 4 errors
+pool := ewrap.NewErrorGroupPool(4) // initial slice capacity

 eg := pool.Get()